commands

 -ExcludeSystem

-This will exclude system objects like replication procedures from being returned.
+Excludes system objects like replication procedures (sp_MS% objects) from the query analysis results.

 Alias